-There has been a lack of temporary and current figures on the actual scope of this.
+There has been a lack of temporary and current figures regarding the actual scope of this.
 Now we get a clearer picture of the scope and what tools we can use to counter this, says Liljestrand at the press conference.

 Fines for private individuals